shikantaza/smalltalk/README.md

 # About

 This is an attempt at implementing an ANSI-compliant Smalltalk system by repurposing the [pLisp](https://github.com/shikantaza/pLisp/)  infrastructure.
-The project is in its early days, so there is not much to see yet, except for a REPL with these features:
+The project is in its early days, so there is not much to see yet, except for a bare bones UI (Transcript and Workspace) with these features:

 * Class creation, with integers, arrays, and user-created objects permitted as instance and shared variables